The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Substitutions: Replace cacao nibs with chopped 90% dark chocolate (1 square per serving).
 Swap monk fruit for allulose or skip entirely for a less sweet mix.

 Storage: Airtight glass jar at room temperature for up to 3 weeks.
-The cacao nibs may bloom slightly in heat — flavour is unaffected.
+The cacao nibs may slightly bloom in heat, but the flavor is unaffected.

 Reheating: Not needed; serve at room temperature.